-A payment mechanism is central to a PPP (public-private partnership) contract, providing the agreed means of allocating risk between the public and private sector partners and incentivising the latter through performance based payments.
+A payment mechanism is central to a P3 (public-private partnership) contract, providing the agreed means of allocating risk between the public and private sector partners and incentivizing the latter through performance based payments.
 There are two forms of payment mechanisms: availability and revenue-based.

 Availability payment mechanism